kbroman/dataorg/pages/validation.md

 - Select a column
 - In the menu bar, choose Data → Validation
 - Choose appropriate validation criteria.
 For example:
     - A whole number in some range
     - A decimal number in some range
     - A list of possible values
     - Text, but with a limit on length

-At the same time, you could select particular data types for the column, such as `text`, to avoid having dates (or transcript factor names!) get mangled by Excel.
+At the same time, you could select particular data types for the column, such as `text`, to avoid having dates (or transcription factor names!) get mangled by Excel.
 I mentioned this before in the [discussion of dates](dates.html), but it's worth repeating: